sp872-Sarang/Interactive-Lab-Hub/Lab 6/README.md

 https://user-images.githubusercontent.com/98672292/200474360-22bdea93-70d1-4ab2-b404-b973b0649a4e.mp4

+The Owner script was run on another pi to simulate the notifation the user would recieve if the camera system in their apartment found an intruder present.

+Potential Risk:
+1. System must be activated and broker must be active
+2. Does not work well with sudden movement and bad lighting conditions
+3. Intruder must be within Camera systems frame

+Possible improvements
+1. Might be better to sync system with a smart door mechanism to activate if the door is open without the user enetering access code which can be published on a seperate topic
+2. Multiple Camera systems
+3. Voice/feedback to intruder to tell them an alarm has been triggered

 <!--**\*\*\*5.
 BONUS (Wendy didn't approve this so you should probably ignore it)\*\*\*** get the whole class to run your code and make your distributed system BIGGER.-->